Check out these awesome activities for summer birthday parties, from guest blogger Kim Vij at The Educators’ Spin On It

 Does your child have a summer birthday?
 Are you looking for a fun way to celebrate without having to host a swim birthday party?
 Here’s a Birthday Party idea for kids that will keep them moving all year long.
 Create an Outdoor Birthday Party with fun challenge stations!

-Melissa & Doug have an adorable line of Sunny Patch Kids Outdoor Toys and Games that make the perfect entertainment for a Birthday Party.
+Melissa & Doug have an adorable line of kids’ outdoor toys and games that make the perfect entertainment for a Birthday Party.
 With fun images of ladybugs, frogs, butterflies, turtles and more, there are so much fun ways to play along with this theme for boys and girls!
 The best part is that you get to play with all the party’s entertainment for years to come.

 What to select